ChadBowler/ChadBowler/README.md

 ### 🌐 About Me

 With a unique blend of skills acquired from my law enforcement career, I bring exceptional communication abilities and critical thinking to the world of coding.
-My transition into web development has been driven by my deep-seated passion for technology, honed since my high school days when I dabbled with languages like C++, Dr Scheme, and Pascal.
+My transition into web development has been driven by my deep-seated passion for technology, honed since my high school days when I studied computer science in languages like C++, Dr Scheme, and Pascal.

 ### 💡 Key Attributes